FiddlersCode/mockTestPhp/README.md

 `getStock($productId)`

 #### Task
-Build   a   `Product`   class   that   takes   the   services   as   a   constructor   arguments   and does   the   following:
+Build   a   `Product`   class   that   takes   the   `ProductService`   as   a   constructor   argument   and does   the   following:

 #### Requirement   1
 Write   a   method   that   gets   the   total   price   for   a   product (price +  VAT).